hammerjs/hammerjs.github.io/touch-action.md

 ---

 # The Touch-action property
-Chrome 35+, IE10+ and soon FireFox, support the `touch-action` property.
+Chrome 35+, IE10+ and soon FireFox, support the `touch-action` CSS property.
 This property tells the browser how to handle touches on an element.
 It improves the detection and experience of the gestures a lot, because it can prevent scrolling of the page without any JavaScript has to be executed, which can be too late in some cases.